 Brilliant leaders and exceptional presenters have a great deal more in common than many people imagine.

 This article sets out some of the similarities between the latter groups.

-The debate continues as to whether a great leader needs to be a great presenter and whether you can be an exceptional presenter.
+The debate continues as to whether a brilliant leader needs to be an exceptional presenter.

-1. They seek feedback
+1. Exceptional presenters seek feedback

 Open and honest feedback is undoubtedly one of the greatest gifts a leader or presenter could receive to help them to perform more effectively.